hyperledger/iroha/docs/source/guides/build.rst

 There are several ways to do it and we will describe all of them.

-Currently, we support Unix-like systems (we are basically targeting popular Linux distros and macOS).
+Currently, we support Unix-like systems (we are basically targeting popular Linux distros and MacOS).
 If you happen to have Windows or you don't want to spend time installing all dependencies you might want to consider using Docker environment.
 Also, Windows users might consider using `WSL <https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux>`_